marz1877/LRCv2/README.md

 file extension - .lrc, .music, as metadata purposes - lyrics, kareoke with time and pitch, chords, meaning, translation

+These features are not too much for creating .lrc all can be automated except meaning and translation. speech recognition can time the lyrics. chords can be automated too.
+Vocal Melody can be exracted automatedlly.
+Isolate the vocal range and then that file can be used to generate to midi.

 ## 0 Player to read filename with type speficied

 If a audio file is played and there is a .lrc in the same directory or it is specefied in player